Vermont Drone has safely located many lost pets and animals for their owners and participated in searches for missing persons.

 We accept donations on behalf of anyone who cannot afford these services.

 To engage our SAR services please contact us.
-Please provide the full street address or GPS location of the last observed location.
+Please provide the complete street address or GPS location of the last observed location.
 (If a street address is not available, we highly recommend using the What 3 Words website/app instead of raw GPS coordinates.)